jeromerony/Progressive_Growing_of_GANs-PyTorch/README.md

 # PyTorch implementation of Progressive Growing of GANs
-A simple PyTorch implementation of "Progressive Growing of GANs for Improved Quality, Stability and Variability" (https://arxiv.org/abs/1710.10196).
+A PyTorch implementation of "Progressive Growing of GANs for Improved Quality, Stability and Variability" (https://arxiv.org/abs/1710.10196) compatible with **PyTorch 0.4**.

 ## Implementation details
 - The growing of the GAN is based on a progress parameter p that increases during training.
 This parameter drives the sizes of input and output of the generator and the discriminator.